ZecchinLeonardo/zecchin_archaeo-extraction-prompt-eval/prompt_enhancing/docs/about.md

 please read the notes about the experimental conditions before considering them as a reference.

+## Project limitations

+- The repository currently acts as an evaluation sandbox; accuracy metrics are not yet formalized.
+- Running the pipeline requires external tooling like `poetry`, `just`, and an accessible Ollama server.
+- Training data must be reachable through external PostgreSQL and Minio services.
+- Notebook experimentation depends on a separate Jupyter environment because development dependencies omit the Jupyter stack.

+## TODO items mentioned in READMEs

+- Extend the vLLM setup to also serve embedding models beyond the existing LLM endpoints【F:prompt_enhancing/models/vllm-models/README.md†L1-L11】.

 ## Main caveat

 The `fit` call of the `FieldExtractor` child classes is supposed to compile an